-The Čerenkov radiator also provides some directionality selection since particles entering at large angles to the front surface or from the side and back give a much reduced signal.
-The left array consists of 44 modules made up of 36 small tubes and 8 big tubes, while the right array has 35 modules in total, with 30 small tubes and 5 big tubes (see Figure 22).
+large angles to the front surface or from the side and back give a much reduced signal.
+The left array consists of 44 modules made up of 36 small tubes and 8 big tubes, while the right array has 35 modules in total, with 30 small tubes and 5 big tubes (see Fig. 24).
 Each tube has two outputs.
-The signal from one output is fed to a timing discriminator situated close to the IR and the output NIM logic signal is sent on RG58 cable to the fast electronics hut, where it is regenerated and split in another discriminator.
+The signal from one output is fed to a timing discriminator situated close to the IR and the output NIM logic signal is sent on RG58 cable to the FEH, where it is regenerated and split in another discriminator.
 One of the split signals is used in the trigger and the other is sent as a stop signal to Phillips 7186 TDCs.
 The other output from the tube is sent, as an analog signal, directly to FASTBUS ADCs.